Guidance for Parishioners attending Mass in our churches

 • The interior of the church will have been thoroughly cleaned before and after each Mass and any other service.
 As far as possible please avoid touching surfaces inside the building.

-• A steward will guide you to your seat.
-Please avoid moving around the church and do not spend much time by the candle stands.
-If you would like to light a candle, inform the steward and do it before you are shown to your seat.
+• Please avoid moving around the church and do not spend much time by the candle stands.
+If you would like to light a candle, do it before you go to your seat.

 • Inside the church follow the one-way system highlighted on the floor by arrows.